 Different can mean different things at different times to different people.
 Different can be complicated, and discordant, but it can also be limited to style.
 At this point in history, it’s difficult to be different, in a manner that cannot be called derivative of someone or something, so most people seek whatever separations they can find.
 When the latest starlet of the moment twerks in a provocative manner, has a construction worker find her pornographic video, or accidentally has her reproductive organ photographed, we know that these are incidents created by the starlet, and her people to get noticed after they have exhausted all other attempts to be perceived as artistically brilliant and different.

 To understand Ulysses, one needs an annotated guide of 1920-era Dublin, a guide that describes the Irish songs of the day, some limericks, mythology, and a fluent understanding of Homer’s The Odyssey.
-If you don’t have a well-versed knowledge of that which occurred nearly one-hundred years prior to today, you may not understand the parodies, or jokes Joyce employs in Ulysses.
+If the reader don’t have a well-versed knowledge of that which occurred nearly one-hundred years prior to today, they may not understand the parodies, or jokes Joyce employs in Ulysses.
 Yet, it was considered, by the Modern Library, in 1998, to be the greatest work of fiction ever produced.

 “Everyone I know owns Ulysses, but no one I know has finished it.” —Larry King.

-Some have opined that one of Joyce’s goals, in Ulysses, was to use every word in the English language, and others have stated that this is a possibility since he used approximately 40,000 of them.
+Some have opined that one of Joyce’s goals, in Ulysses, was to use every word in the English language, and others have stated that this is a possibility since he used approximately 40,000 unique words throughout the work.
 If this is true, say others, his goal for Finnegans Wake, was to extend the confusion by incorporating German, French, Latin, Hebrew, and other languages into his text.
 When he did use English, in Finnegans Wake, Joyce sought to use it in unconventional and etymological ways to describe what he believed to be the language of the night.
 He stated that Finnegans Wake was “A book of the night” and Ulysses was “A book of the day”.

 “In writing of the night, I really could not, I felt, use words in their ordinary connections . . . that way they do not express how things are in the night, in the different stages – conscious, then semi-conscious, then unconscious.
 I found that it could not be done with words in their ordinary relations and connections.
 When morning comes of course everything will be clear again . . . .
 I’ll give them back their English language.
 I’m not destroying it for good.” —James Joyce on his novel Finnegans Wake.

 This use of the “language of the night” could lead one to say that Joyce was one of the first deconstructionists, and thus ahead of his time by destroying the meaning of meaning in the immediate sense.
-It could be said that Joyce had such a profound understanding of linguistics that normal modes of meaning, bored him.
+Those obsessed with James Joyce could interpret the quote, and the subsequent methodology used in Finnegans Wake, to mean that Joyce had such a profound understanding of linguistics that normal modes of communicating an idea, bored him.
 He wanted something different.
 He wanted to explore language, and meaning, in a manner that made his readers question their fundamentals.
 Readability was not his goal, nor was storytelling, or achieving a best-seller list.
 He sought to destroy conventions, and common sense, and achieve a higher realm of perfect, in which timeless abstractions that cannot be communicated to those that adhere to common sense.
 This makes for an interesting conversation on high art, and philosophy, but does it lend itself to quality reading?

 “What is clear and concise can’t deal with reality,” Joyce is reported to have told friend Arthur Power, “For to be real is to be surrounded by mystery.”